dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**It is better to fail in originality than to succeed in imitation.**
+**Be yourself.
+An original is so much better than a copy.**

-Herman Melville
+Anonymous